-1. Given a single agent, and for each candidate mapping, we construct an argumentation framework by considering the repertoire of argument schemes available to the agent, and constructing a set of arguments by instantiating these schemes with respect to the interests of the agent.
+- 1. Given a single agent, and for each candidate mapping, we construct an argumentation framework by considering the repertoire of argument schemes available to the agent, and constructing a set of arguments by instantiating these schemes with respect to the interests of the agent.
 Each argument either supports or rejects the conclusion that the mapping is valid.
 Internally, an argument is represented by a simple identifier (letter A,B,C, etc.), the type of value which it promoted, and optionally, the agent(s) introducing the argument.
 Having established the set of arguments, we then determine the attacks between them by considering their mappings and signs, and the other factors discussed above.
 The formulation of suitable attacks is a key part of representing the different point of views of agents.
 Arguments may have different strength, which depends on the values they promote.
-Therefore, an attack can fail, since the attacked argument may be stronger than its attacker.

-6 Note that a correspondence m is supported by an argument x if x is $\langle G, m, + \rangle$

-- 2. Given multiple agents, we simply merge their individual frameworks by forming the union of their individual argument sets and attack relations, and then extend the attack relations by computing the attacks between the arguments present in the framework of each agent with the arguments of all the other agents. - 3.
+Therefore, an attack can fail, since the attacked argument may be stronger than its attacker. - Given multiple agents, we simply merge their individual frameworks by forming the union of their individual argument sets and individual attack relations, and then extend the attack relation by computing attacks between the arguments present in the framework of one, but not both, agents. - 3.
 Then, for each VAF, we determine which of the arguments are undefeated by attacks from other arguments.
-We employ the algorithm in [2] for computing the preferred extensions of a value-based argumentation framework given a value ordering.
-The global view is considered by taking the union of these preferred extensions for each audience. - 4.
-Finally, we consider which arguments are in every preferred extension of every audience.
-The mappings that have only arguments for will be included in the agreed alignments, and the mappings that have only arguments against will be rejected.
+We employ the algorithm in [4] for computing the preferred extensions of a value-based argumentation framework given a value ordering.
+The global view is considered by taking the union of these preferred extensions for each audience.

+11 Note that a correspondence m is supported by an argument x if x is (G, m, +)

+4. Finally, we consider which arguments are in every preferred extension of every audience.
+The mappings that have only arguments for will be included in the agreed alignments, and those against will be rejected.
 For those mappings where we cannot establish their acceptability, we extend our search space to consider those arguments which are in some preferred extension of every audience.
 The mappings supported by those arguments are part of the set of agreeable alignments.
-An algorithm to find such agreed and agreeable alignments is available in Laera et al. [12].
+Figure 2 shows how to to find such alignments.

 The dialogue between agents can thus consist simply of the exchange of individual argumentation frameworks, from which they can individually compute acceptable mappings.
-If necessary and desirable, these can then be reconciled into a mutually acceptable position through a process of negotiation, as suggested in [6] which defines a dialogue process for evaluating the status of arguments in a VAF, and shows how this process can be used to identify mutually acceptable arguments.
+If necessary and desirable, these can then be reconciled into a mutually acceptable position through a process of negotiation [8].
 In the course of constructing a position, an ordering of values best able to satisfy the joint interests of the agents concerned is determined.
-However, such issues are the subject of ongoing research.
+These issues are the subject of ongoing research.